 Snacks and meals are provided and prepared fresh daily by our full time cook.
 You are not required to provide any food.
 Acting reasonably, we can accommodate and alter our meals for children with certain allergies and/or religious observations.
 Restricted diets must be discussed with our supervisor upon registration.

-Serious accidents are a rare occurance, however if a serious accident occurs the appropriate first aid treatment is administered.
-An accident report will be completed by staff.
-The parent/guardian will then be called and informed of these events.
+Serious accidents are a rare occurrence, however if an accident occurs ann accident report will be completed by staff and the parents/guardian will be called and informed of these events.
 Should urgent medical treatment be required Emergency Medical Services will be called.

 Yes.
 The childcare centre is not the place for a sick child.
 Many illnesses are contagious.
 Just as you would want to protect your child from other sick children, you must do the same for them.
 Having a sick child attend Daycare along with it's stimulating environment is not in the best interest of your child's well being.